LXP vs LMS: What are the Differences and Which Should You Choose

 what is LXP

 The main difference between LMS and LXP software is that the latter is based on pull learning, whereas the former relies on push learning.
-In other words, learning experience platforms are not administrator-driven—it’s the user who decides what to learn.
-LXPs can analyze user preferences and fine-tune the learning process to match the user’s interests.
-Such solutions often utilize microlearning, presenting materials in short bits to make them more digestible.
+In other words, LXPs are not administrator-driven—it’s the user who decides what to learn.
+These solutions can analyze user preferences and fine-tune the learning process to match the user’s interests.
+They often utilize microlearning, presenting materials in short bits to make them more digestible.
 They also allow user-generated content so that learners can share their knowledge with others.

 It’s worth mentioning that LXPs are more flexible, allowing learners to consume content in multiple formats.